sait-wbdv/winter-2024/src/lib/content/assessments/dsgn-270/sprint-activity-2.md

 ### Instructions

 1. In Figma, create a simple logo (it can be for anything)
-2. Use at least 3 paths
+2. Use at least 3 paths to create the logo
 3. Export your svg logo as an svg
 4. Optimize the logo in [svgomg](https://jakearchibald.github.io/svgomg/)
 5. Create a git repo and add an html page to it